 Common shoulder conditions and treatments

 Unless a patient’s injury is severe and in obvious need of immediate surgery, the usual course of treatment is to start conservatively.
 Sometimes even simple rest, changes in activity or physical therapy can result in success.
+Cold weather can exacerbate shoulder pain, which can be relieved with light stretching or applying heat packs.
 If surgery is required, however, many shoulder injuries can be repaired via arthroscopy, a minimally invasive procedure that uses small incisions and a camera to make repairs.
 Rotator cuff injuries, shoulder dislocation, and instability are all candidates, and our surgeons have pioneered procedures that can treat even more types of shoulder injuries.
 After most arthroscopic procedures, patients undergo physical therapy to regain strength and range of motion.